nextflow-io/nextflow/docs/install.md

     :::

     :::{warning}
-    Nextflow will update its executable during the self update process and it should not be placed in a directory with restricted permissions.
+    Nextflow will update its executable during the self update process, therefore the update can fail if the executable is placed in a directory with restricted permissions.
     :::

 4. Confirm that Nextflow is installed correctly: